 - Big Bad: Issac.

-- Continuity Porn: Aside from the Straw Hats, Issac & Jeanne, other characters slated to appear are Sakazuki, Kizaru, Fujitora, Smoker, Tashigi, Law, Buggy, Crocodile, Bartholomew Kuma, Sabo, Rob Lucci, Ichiji, Yonji, Niji and Kuzan.
+- Continuity Porn: Aside from the Straw Hats, Issac & Jeanne, many other characters appear such as Sakazuki, Kizaru, Fujitora, Smoker, Tashigi, Law, Buggy, Crocodile, Bartholomew Kuma, Sabo, Rob Lucci, Ichiji, Yonji, Niji and Kuzan.
+There are also references to events from the manga, like Buggy complaining that he lost an underling to Luffy, or Smoker talking about Punk Hazard.

 - Gameplay and Story Integration: When playing as Zoro during his campaign, the minimap is heavily blurred in order to simulate his lack of navigation skills.